Jamie Lloyd (Halloween)

 Jamie Lloyd is a fictional character and one of the main protagonists of the Halloween franchise.
 Introduced in Halloween 4: The Return of Michael Myers as the series' new protagonist after Jamie Lee Curtis declined to return as Laurie Strode, the character also appears in Halloween 5: The Revenge of Michael Myers and Halloween: The Curse of Michael Myers.
 Jamie was created by Alan B. McElroy and portrayed by child actress Danielle Harris in the fourth and fifth films of the series, and J.C.
-Brandy in the sixth film of the series.
+Brandy in the sixth film of the series; Harris additionally appears in uncredited archive footage for the latter film.
 Originally, the character was named Brittany "Britti" Lloyd, before her name was changed to Jamie, in an homage to Jamie Lee Curtis.

-In the films, Jamie is the daughter of Laurie Strode, who died off-screen in a car accident in the time between Halloween II and 4.
+In the films, Jamie is the daughter of Laurie Strode, who died off-screen in a car crash in the time between Halloween II and 4.
 As such, she is also the niece of the series' main antagonist, Michael Myers, and becomes her uncle's new primary target after he learns about Laurie's death.
 Michael eventually succeeds in killing Jamie at age 15 in The Curse of Michael Myers, though not before she gives birth to a baby son, who becomes Michael's next target.